kierjulian/antech-demand-plan/README.md

 The AWS test-server keys can be found in the `keys` directory.
 The directory also contains the SSL certificates for the test server.
 The SSL certificates were generated using `gethttpsforfree.com`.

+#Site
+The test website could be accessed at `https://antech-test.ap-southeast-1.elasticbeanstalk.com/login`.

 #Project Documentation
 The project documents are generated via maven.